xiaofengsong/csORF-finder/README.md

 # csORF-finder: an effective ensemble learning framework for accurate identification of multi-species coding short open reading frames
-csORF-finder is a series of species-specific ensemble models, integrating Efficient-CapsNet and LightGBM for identifying csORFs.\ in CDS and nonCDS regions of H. sapiens, M. musculus, and D. melanogaster, respectively.
+csORF-finder is a series of species-specific ensemble models, integrating Efficient-CapsNet and LightGBM for identifying csORFs in CDS and nonCDS regions of H. sapiens, M. musculus, and D. melanogaster, respectively.

 ## EXPLANATION